-At Pobal, we are committed to protecting and respecting your privacy.
+At Pobal, we are committed to protecting and respecting your rights under data protection law.
 We respect your trust in us.

 In this notice, we explain how we collect personal information about you, how we use it and how you can interact with us about it.

-This document is being provided to you in line with our obligations under the General Data Protection Regulation (GDPR), in force from 25th May 2018.
-The GDPR, together with applicable Irish data protection law places enhanced accountability and transparency obligations on organisations when using your information.
-The GDPR also gives you greater control over your personal information, including a right to access your personal information.
+This document is being provided to you in line with our obligations under the General Data Protection Regulation (GDPR).
+The GDPR, together with associated Irish data protection law, places enhanced accountability and transparency obligations on organisations when using your information.
+The GDPR also gives you greater control over your personal information, including a right to access, amend or erasure your personal information.